How Much Does a Pool House Cost to Build?

 Putting in a pool house can be a costly project, with an average cost ranging from $26,630 to $180,000.
 With the potential to spend $34,200 to $68,400 in labor costs, homeowners can be tempted to tackle this job as a DIY project, so that they only need to worry about the cost of materials.
 Shed-style pool houses can be a good DIY project that is relatively easy to complete without the need to hire professional contractors.

-However, if the plan is to put in a large prefabricated structure or build a custom pool house from the ground up, then homeowners are advised to hire a contractor.
+However, if the plan is to put in a large prefabricated structure or build a custom pool house from the ground up, homeowners are advised to hire a contractor.
 Professional contractors have more knowledge and experience, allowing them to quickly assess the job, come up with a plan, and execute it to near perfection.
-Homeowners will also want to note that some local guidelines and permit restrictions may require that the pool house installation be completed by a licensed contractor.
+According to Caciolo, “A professional will ensure that the building is built correctly to code and manage all aspects of the project.
+Plus the builder will purchase materials at a better price, so some of the savings [are] diminished since the homeowners typically won’t get contractor pricing.”
+Some local guidelines and permit restrictions may even require that the pool house installation be completed by a licensed contractor.

 Want to build a pool house?